What Are Uterine Fibroids?

 - Vaginal bleeding — Periods may be heavy or last more than a week.

-Many treatment options are available to relieve fibroid symptoms.
+Many treatment options are available to relieve uterine fibroid symptoms.
 Some treatments include:

 - Birth control — Low-dose birth control pills, as well as birth control injections and intrauterine devices or IUDs that contain progesterone-like medications can stop fibroids from growing and relieve heavy bleeding.

 - Endometrial ablation — During this outpatient procedure, uterine lining is removed using either hot or cold temperatures.
-Endometrial ablation reduces most heavy menstrual bleeding, but it’s not for women who want to have children.
+Endometrial ablation reduces most heavy menstrual bleeding, but it is not for women who want to have children.

 - Hysterectomy — This surgical procedure involves removal of the uterus and can be performed through an incision or vaginally using minimally invasive surgical techniques.